BluePawDev/calculator/README.md

 #### Action/Logic
 ##### Client-side
+* The client evaluates to ensure values are supplied in both input fields;
-The client submits a Ajax POST which places the:
+* If values are present, the client submits a Ajax POST which places the:
 * Two input values, and;
 * The value of the selected mathematical operator into an object defined by the mathematical that is selected;
 * The object is then sent to the server for calculation